ARDUINO GSM

 pinMode(LED_BUILTIN, OUTPUT);

-// pin control example over internet (i.e. turning on/off a light, a relay, etc)
+// pin control example over the Internet (i.e. turning on/off a light, a relay, etc)

 thing["led"] << digitalPin(LED_BUILTIN);